 When I was younger, I always had any number of different animals sharing my home.
 Most of them were not species that we traditionally think of as being compatible: dogs-cats-rodents-birds.
 However, they all managed to get along and some even became good friends.
 It wasn’t unusual to find one of my daughters missing rats curled under the chin of our sleeping dog, or one of the cockatiels preening the fur on our cat’s head.

-It was kind of cool, and was always a surprise to our houseguests that our menageie of animals were all so willing to interact and share quarters.
-I always though of our home as a place where all creatures, big and small, could come and be part of a larger family.
+It was kind of cool, and was always a surprise to our houseguests that our menagerie of animals were all so willing to interact and share quarters.
+I always thought of our home as a place where all creatures, big and small, could come and be part of a larger family.
 We all got along.

 Then, one summer, on separate nights, my cat brought home the remains of a field mouse and a sparrow.
 Lovingly, she left them in my bed in the middle of the night for me to discover in the morning.
 The only thing more horrible than finding their tiny corpses was the realization that my cat had killed both a mouse and a bird – two species with which she freely interacted in the house.